There's just something simply beautiful, and beautifully simple, about a waterfall.

 But Atlanta's rolling hills and tumbling creeks hold some hidden waterfalls, too.
 They might not be as large as their North Georgia counterparts, but they're fully deserving of a hike (and, since they're local, you'll save some gas).
-Hike these trails in metro Atlanta to splashing waterfalls this winter.
+Hike these trails in metro Atlanta to splashing waterfalls all year long.
 They're all beginner friendly, family friendly and dog friendly — and all worthy of a picnic by the falls.

 Sweetwater Creek Hike the red trail at Sweetwater Creek State Park to a waterfall-filled valley where a wide flowing creek cascades in a series of whitewater-filled falls.
 The trail's scenic beauty will leave you feeling like you're in a remote stretch of North Georgia, not minutes from Atlanta.
 Sweetwater Creek's turbulent tumbles and historic mill ruins might look familiar: the ruins and creek were a filming location for "The Hunger Games: Mockingjay Part 1".

 Cochran Mill Explore a tumbling waterfall at this former mill site south of the city at Cochran Mill Park.
 You'll hike a short trek to catch views of Little Bear Creek as it spills over a rocky cliff into a serene pool of water.
 Large boulders on the creek's banks are especially picnic worthy, so don't forget a snack.